 Sleeping is very important for mental and physical wellbeing.
-This wonderful book is highly recommended and explains the science of sleep very clearly.
 Good sleep improves your immune system and ability to learn.
 Here is some advice based on the book:

 Maintain a natural sleep-wake cycle

 It is important to keep a regular bedtime and waking up time, regardless of weekdays / weekends / holidays etc. It’s not just the number of hours that are important, it is their timing too.
 Regular bedtimes help to set your body’s internal clock and improve the quality of your sleep.
 Choose a bed time when you normally feel tired.
 If you’re getting enough sleep, you should wake up naturally without an alarm.
 If you need an alarm clock, you may need an earlier bedtime.
 Avoid the temptation to have a lie-in at weekends.
 This leads to jet-lag like symptoms as your body’s circadian rhythms are disrupted.
 Avoid napping in the day time, or falling asleep in the evening on the sofa before bedtime.

 Control your exposure to light

 Melatonin is a hormone released by your brain due to light exposure and it helps to regulate your sleep-wake cycle.
 Your brain secretes more melatonin when it’s dark, making you sleepy, and less when it’s light, making you more alert.
 Try to expose yourself to bright sunlight every morning, eg eat breakfast outside or by a window and spend time outside during daylight each day.
 At night, avoid bright screens like phones, TVs and computers within two hours of your bedtime.
 The blue light of these screens is particularly bad for your sleep-wake cycle.
 Make sure your bedroom is as dark as possible and only use a dim light if you need to get up in the night.